Dagtdgj/Mod-obscene-interface/README.md

 This is the recommended way to install an obscene interface in the game.

 1. Download and install the mod.
 There was a folder "Translation" in the zip archive.
-Drop her off along the way: The Deadly Company\BepInEx
+Drop her off along the way: Lethal Company\BepInEx
 If necessary, replace the existing files.

 ## Installation (manual)

 This is the recommended way to install an obscene interface in the game.

 1. Download and install the mod.
 There was a folder "Translation" in the zip archive.
-Drop her off along the way: The Deadly Company\BepInEx
+Drop her off along the way: Lethal Company\BepInEx
 If necessary, replace the existing files.

 ### Configuration